Tacoma Arts Live

 Tacoma Arts Live is a 501(c)(3) non-profit organization located at the Tacoma Armory in downtown Tacoma, Washington.
 Tacoma Arts Live Conservatory and Education Department provide one of the largest performing arts education programs in Washington state.

 Tacoma Arts Live hosted many famous figures and world-class artists such as Hal Holbrook, Debbie Reynolds, Martin Short, Queen Latifah, Joan Rivers, Wanda Sykes and Colleen Ballinger/Miranda Sings.

 Tacoma Arts Live previously managed the Pantages Theater, Rialto Theater, and the Theatre on the Square from 1979-2021.

+On January 28, 2026, the organization announced they would be closing on June 30, 2026 at the end of the 2025-26 season.
+Upon further decision by the board of directors, Tacoma Arts Live elected to enter receivership.
+Receivership is a court-supervised process for addressing the debts of an organization.
+The former board elected to enter receivership through an assignment for the benefit of creditors voluntarily, and Shelly Crocker LLC was appointed by the Pierce County Superior Court in mid-March.
+Now run by their receiver, the organization has announced continued programming through 2026 and into 2027.